clemkoa/clemkoa.github.io/_posts/2020-05-27-neural-turing-machines-pytorch.markdown

 $$ w_t(i) = \sum_{j=0}^{N-1} w_t^g(j)s_t(i-j) $$

-As soon as I saw that, I went to look for a circular convolution implementation in pytorch.
+As soon as I saw that I went to look for a circular convolution implementation in pytorch.
-My mistake was not reading the paper properly, and thinking that $$s_t$$ was the same shape as $$w_t^g$$.
+My mistake was not reading the paper properly and thinking that $$s_t$$ was the same shape as $$w_t^g$$.
 So when I didn't find anything that suited me, I implemented my [own version of the circular convolution](https://github.com/clemkoa/ntm/blob/master/ntm/utils.py#L11).
 And it worked, the model converged on the copy task!